Autumn

 Baza was the commonest migrant (68,219 individuals), representing

-The largest flock of this species, estimated at 1,300 birds, passed
+largest flock of this species, estimated at 1,300 birds, passed on

-34% of all individuals identified, with 550 individuals in one flock
+all individuals identified, with 550 individuals in one flock on 11

-on 11 October.
-We also observed large numbers of Greyfaced Buzzard
+October.
+We also observed large numbers of Grey-faced Buzzard (14,962

-single day count was 56,101 individuals of ten species on 23 October
+The highest single day count was 56,101 individuals of ten species

 were differences between species in their seasonal pattern of migration